Clinical UM Guideline

 |89281||Assisted oocyte fertilization, microtechnique; greater than 10 oocytes|

-According to the National Institutes of Health (NIH), approximately 1 in 6 couples have difficulty conceiving.
+According to the National Institutes of Health (NIH), approximately one in six couples has difficulty conceiving.
 It is estimated that male infertility is a factor in about 30–40% of these cases.
 The most common cause for infertility in men is an enlarged mass of veins in the spermatic cord within the scrotum.
 The spermatic cord is made up of veins, arteries, lymphatic vessels, nerves, and the duct that carries sperm from the testes to the seminal vesicles.

 Normal semen parameters established by the World Health Organization (WHO) are as follows: